SharePoint/sp-dev-docs/docs/transform/modernize-userinterface.md

 ## User interface modernization process

 Where do you start when you want to modernize the user interface of your sites?
-What sites can I modernize first?
+What sites can be modernized first?
 These are all very relevant questions which will be addressed in this chapter via a step by step approach.

 ### Step 1: Learn